-LCPE 2020 has been a year of historical events.
+2020 has been a year of historical events.
 In SGS, history was made in our PE department - Leaving Certificate Physical Education has become a subject available in the school.
 The subject will be examined for the first time in June 2022, there are twenty-four current fifth year students studying the new LCPE course.
 The course is being taught by Mr Cradock, who is delighted that PE is finally available as a Leaving Cert subject.

 In TY, Mr Cradock teaches a LCPE choice module available as a trial of the new exam subject.
-There are currently 22 TYs taking the module to get a taste of the subject in preparation for 5th year.
+There are currently twenty-two TYs taking the module to get a taste of the subject in preparation for 5th year.

 Students will study different areas related to physical activity and performance, such as the role of technology, gender and business in the world of sport.

+REMEMBRANCE DAY

-REMEMBRANCE DAY On the 20th November we had a virtual Remembrance Day, to remember the young people from Sligo Grammar School that fought and died in the First and Second World Wars.
-The members of the Garda Síochanna, the Irish defence force and frontline personnels were all attendees.
-Names of young soldiers that died were read aloud by Deputy Head Boy and Girl.
-Wreaths of poppies were laid on wooden stands in memory.
-Chief Superintendent laid a wreath in honour of Gardai who died on duty and Captain Miles Gallaher layed a wreath in memory of the late members of the Irish defence forces.
-The beautiful service is available to watch on the Grammar School website.
-KAYAKING
+On the 20th November we had a virtual Remembrance Day, to remember the young people from Sligo Grammar School that fought and died in the First and Second World Wars.
+The members of the Garda Síochanna, the Irish defence force and Covid-19 frontline personnel were all attendees.
+Names of young soldiers that died were read aloud by

+Mathew O'Hara, Deputy Head Boy and Emma Gallagher, Deputy Head Girl.
+Wreaths of poppies were laid on wooden stands in their memory.
+The Chief Superintendent Aiden Glackin laid a wreath in honour of Gardai who died on duty and Captain Miles Gallaher laid a wreath in memory of the late members of the Irish defence forces.
+The beautiful service is available to watch on the Grammar School website's Gallery page.